juristr/fabiangosebrink.github.io/__output/2016-05-10-writing-custom-validators-angular2/2016-05-10-writing-custom-validators-angular2.md

     }
 }</pre>

-In our Formcomponent we use the directive &#8220;IsInRangeValidatorDirective&#8221; we just created.
+In our Formcomponent we use the directive "IsInRangeValidatorDirective" we just created.

 Now it would be nice to show specific error messages to the users.
 So we have to ask through the form-variable we introduced and through the control name for the state and if there is a range error.